Adroiti/docs-for-code-review-tools/Cppcheck/duplInheritedMember.md

-Pattern: Dupl inherited member
+Pattern: Duplicate inherited member

 Issue: -

 ## Description

-The class `class` defines member variable with name `variable` also defined in its parent class `class`.
+The class defines member variable which is also defined in its parent class.

 ## Further Reading